 In Freiburg, there are many places to get Flammkuchen, and many different varieties.
 You can even make your own Flammkuchen (and enjoy a great selection of beer) at the very popular pub, Schlappen.

 Or eat a slightly fancier version at Der Kaiser, which is about a 15-minute walk outside the touristic center.

-Drink the best beer in Germany at Hausbrauerei Feierling
+Where to drink the best beer in Germany: Hausbrauerei Feierling

 As is evident on this blog, we are beer lovers.
 And we’ve tasted a lot of beer in Germany.
 We can say with confidence that the best beer we’ve had in Germany is in Freiburg at Hausbrauerei Feierling.
 The beer to have at Feierling is their unfiltered pilsner.
 It’s perfectly balanced, not too heavy, and quite refreshing.
 Hausbrauerei Feierling has an indoor bar/restaurant open year-round and an outdoor beer garden open when the weather is warm enough.
 It’s the most popular place to get beer in the city so come early!

 << Did we inspire you to plan a trip to Freiburg?
 Book your hotel now! >>